traefik/traefik/docs/content/middlewares/buffering.md

 ### `memResponseBodyBytes`

-You can configure a threshold (in Bytes) from which the response will be buffered on disk instead of in memory with the `memResponseBodyBytes` option.
+You can configure a threshold (in bytes) from which the response will be buffered on disk instead of in memory with the `memResponseBodyBytes` option.

 ```yaml tab="Docker"
 labels: